ingeniousambivert/Feathers-React-Starter/server/README.md

 # Server

-> Feathers Server for MERN Starter
+> Feathers Server for the Starter Kit

 ## About